 I’m going to state the obvious: the food in Japan is awesome.
 Since Tokyo was my first stop in Japan, I was on a mission to constantly eat and snack.
-I’m sure some people will say I didn’t do Tokyo right because I missed out on key food items and restaurants.
-They’re probably right.
+I’m sure some people will say I didn’t do Tokyo right because I missed out on key foods and restaurants–they’re probably right.
 But, let me make a couple of things clear:

 - I love noodles, fish, and sweets, so these made up the bulk of my diet in Tokyo.
-I usually don’t crave meat (besides fried chicken), so I didn’t have yakitori, shabu shabu, Kobe beef, etc.
+I usually don’t crave a lot of meat (besides fried chicken), so I didn’t have yakitori, shabu shabu, Kobe beef, etc.

 Now that we’ve gotten that out of the way, let’s talk food.

 Since I’m a noodle maven, my first meal in Tokyo had to be ramen.
 Once I dropped off my backpack at my hostel, I headed straight to Ichiran in Asakusa.
 Ichiran has many locations throughout Japan, and it has the following features: (1) a vending machine ordering system and (2) individual booths, where you can spend some quality time with your ramen.
 Once you select your ramen, the vending machine spits out a ticket.
 You take a seat at a booth, and a staff member will lift a divider a few inches to collect your ticket.
 You’ll never see the staff member’s face; you’ll only see their hands.
 Within a couple of minutes, your ramen will be delivered, and the divider will close.
 It was pure bliss to enjoy my ramen in private.